rishipandya-hacks/rishipandya-hacks/README.md

 - 👋 Hello, I’m known as @rishipandya-hacks, my name is Rishi Pandya.
-- 👀 I’m an expert in cybersecurity, cyber-intelligence, ethical hacking, data science, soldering, electronics, game development, gaming (love FPS games), coding, computers, networking, ML/AI, and softwares.
+- 👀 I’m an expert in cybersecurity, cyber-intelligence, ethical hacking, data science, soldering, quantum computing, quantum processing, electronics, game development, gaming (love FPS games), coding, computers, networking, ML/AI, and softwares.
 - 🌱 Leading is a strength of mine, also love to work in collaboration.
 - 💞️ Networking with me will teach you how to be a leader not a member, I teach you how to learn what you can add to a team and how you can lead it.
 - 📫 To reach me personally, make sure to DM me, as DM's are the fastest way to reach me.